danielmapar/Videobox/README.md

 # Videobox

-Simple MEAN app that enables users to create their personal playlists of videos from varios sources.
+Simple MEAN stack app that enables users to create their personal video playlists from varios sources.

 ```
 npm install